-On behalf of Girard Bengali, APC posted in employment law litigation on Friday, February 1, 2019.
+On behalf of Girard Bengali, APC posted on Friday, February 1, 2019.

 California residents may be surprised to hear that breastfeeding discrimination cases have increased by 800 percent in the last decade.
 Even though protections being afforded to nursing mothers have gone up, there is still a long way to go before things become equal.
 Especially after a report shockingly reveals that millions of breastfeeding mothers who believed they were entitled to protection under the Break Time for Nursing Mothers provision added to the Fair Labor Standards Act are actually not entitled to it.

 Nine million females of the 27 million who lack basic provisions to breastfeed are excluded from the federal provision because the law has been attached to the older FLSA of 1938-though the older law is broader it does not extend protection to all professions.
 As a result, teachers and nurses, fields dominated by women, are not covered.
 Other fields such as transportation workers, retail employees and managers and farmworkers, are also excluded from the law.